Skip to content

 Are cheap pressure washers good enough for a car?

 For a car, often yes, because you don't need much pressure to wash paint safely.
-A value unit like the Sun Joe SPX3000 carries a real CSA listing and has the flow to run a foam cannon, and the compact Greenworks GPW1501 even ships with a cannon.
+A value unit like the Sun Joe SPX3000 carries a merchant-claimed CSA listing and has the flow to run a foam cannon, and the compact Greenworks GPW1501 takes a cannon on its standard quick-connect.
 What's worth being skeptical of is a no-name unit that claims a huge PSI but lists no electrical certification and no real flow figure, since pressure alone doesn't clean and an unlisted electric tool around water is a corner you don't want cut.
 Buy on flow, a certification, and foam-cannon fit, not the biggest number on the box.

 #1 · Pro GPW2700 Electric Pressure Washer